TL;DR

 python manage.py migrate

-Once the migration history matched the dependency graph again, Django finally calmed down and upgrades started working normally.
+Once the history in django_migrations matched what the dependency graph expected, Django calmed down and normal operations resumed.
+Not elegant, but it worked.

 Final Thoughts